-Gabrielle Martin and Jeremiah Hughes are co-founders of Ci Co.
-Both artists have a primary formation in dance with complementary specialties in aerial work and physical theatre.
+Gabrielle Martin and Jeremiah Hughes are co-founders and choreographers of Company Ci.
+Both artists have a primary formation in dance with comprehensive training in aerial work and theatre.
 They started collaborating while performing as principal characters with Cirque du Soleil’s TORUK - The First Flight.

-Ci Co offers visceral and dynamic dance-theatre, physically expressed on multiple planes.
+Ci offers visceral and dynamic dance-theatre, physically expressed on multiple planes.
 Our work explores the shadow side of our human experience, creating worlds of magic realism with strong audio-visual elements, and invented aerial apparatuses.